shawnsong/kubernetes-handbook/kubectl/setup-kubectl.md

 ## Create admin certificates

-Because we could run kubectl on any machine (no necessarily on master nodes), hence, we we need to encrypt the network between kubectl and kube-api-server.
+Because we could run kubectl on any machine (no necessarily on master nodes), hence, we need to encrypt the network between kubectl and kube-api-server.

 ```shell